-Waiver application forms, for printing off and submitting, may also be found online by following this link: https://www.in.gov/fssa/ddrs/information-for-consumers/forms/.
-It is important to submit the Application for Developmental Disabilities Services form (State Form 55068): https://forms.in.gov/Download.aspx?id=10691 along with the following two application forms: the Authorization for Disclosure of Personal Health Information form (HIPAA): https://forms.in.gov/Download.aspx?id=9484 and the Confirmation of Diagnosis 54727 form: https://forms.in.gov/Download.aspx?id=10267.
+Waiver application forms for printing off and submitting may also be found online by following this link: https://www.in.gov/fssa/ddrs/information-for-consumers/forms/.
+It is essential to submit the Application for Developmental Disabilities Services form (State Form 55068): https://forms.in.gov/Download.aspx?id=10691 along with the following two application forms: the Authorization for Disclosure of Personal Health Information form (HIPAA): https://forms.in.gov/Download.aspx?id=9484 and the Confirmation of Diagnosis 54727 form: https://forms.in.gov/Download.aspx?id=10267.

 The Application and two other forms must be returned to the local BDDS Office.
-The Application and other forms can be submitted in person, by mail, or by fax.
-Other individuals and/or agency representatives can provide help to complete the application.
+The Application and other documents can be submitted in person, by mail, or by fax.
+Other individuals and/or agency representatives can help complete the application.
 (See “Additional Information” section below.)

-Whether you apply online or fill out the paper forms and submit them keep a copy of your dated waiver application.
-Also request a receipt to confirm the initial application was received.
-Save this documentation for your records (along with dated notes when you are in contact with the BDDS office).
+Whether you apply online or fill out the paper forms and submit them, keep a copy of your dated waiver application.
+Also, request a receipt to confirm the initial Application was received.
+Save this documentation for your records (along with dated notes when you contact the BDDS office).

-After the Application is submitted to the local BDDS Office, intake staff from that office will determine eligibility and preliminary Level of Care (LOC). (** Make sure the “Level of Care Screening Instrument” (LOCSI) is administered by the BDDS Office.
+After the Application is submitted to the local BDDS Office, intake staff from that office will determine eligibility and preliminary Level of Care (LOC). (** Make sure the BDDS Office administers the “Level of Care Screening Instrument” (LOCSI).
 It must be administered for an eligible individual, age six and above, to be added to the Wait List.)

-The Community Integration and Habilitation waiver is to be used as a "needs based" waiver ONLY for people who meet specific criteria.
-To move from the Family Supports waiver onto the CIH waiver, an individual must meet specific eligibility/priority criteria which may include:
+The Community Integration and Habilitation waiver will be a "needs-based" waiver ONLY for people who meet specific criteria.
+To move from the Family Supports waiver onto the CIH waiver, an individual must meet specific eligibility/priority criteria, which may include:

 • Death of primary caregiver and no other caregiver available;